eferamid/jQuark/readme.md

 will label each set of logs with the label "cell number: 0" through to "cell number: 11".

 ###### Gotcha
-With the current code the substituted variable "~i" cannot be the first or the last variable in the function.
+With the current code the substituted variable "~i" cannot be the first or the last variable passed to the function.
 If you only want to pass in one variable and it is a substituted variable you have to pad your function as follows:

 ```javascript